What is Unified Data Analytics and why should you care?

 What is unified data?

-Unified data is the result of aggregating data from disparate sources into a single view in order to provide more complete and accurate answers to the critical questions in an organization.
+As we said earlier, unified data is the result of aggregating data from disparate sources into a single view in order to provide more complete and accurate answers to the critical questions in an organization.

 For example, one type of data that companies receive today is customer feedback.